The circumcision

 I offer circumcision for boys aged 8 days – 4 weeks old.

-If your son was premature or has had particular health problems, I may advise delaying beeyond the 4 week mark, but please contact me as soon as he is born so I can advise you about this.
+If your son was premature or has had particular health problems, I may advise delaying beyond the 4 week mark, but please contact me as soon as he is born so I can advise you about this.

 Circumcision is a surgical procedure.
 It has been practised by Jews and other cultures for centuries and is widely practised in certain countries amongst all cultures.